 Moving house, redecorating and painting certainly has its advantages but harsh fumes and odors from the paint can also have a toll on your pet’s health.
 Whether it’s a small or large painting project we recommend you place small bowls of vinegar scattered around the room to absorb the strong smell.
 You can replace the vinegar daily and leave it out several days after the painting is completed.

-For general cleaning you can sprinkle baking soda and wipe with a moist cloth or sponge.
+For general cleaning, you can sprinkle baking soda and wipe with a moist cloth or sponge.
 If it’s grease and grime, add some salt and repeat the process.
-If you want to disinfect a surface, mix 2 cups of water with 3 tablespoons of liquid soap and approximately 25 drops of tea tree oil which has natural antibacterial and anti-fungal properties.
+If you want to disinfect a surface, mix 2 cups of water with 3 tablespoons of liquid soap like castile soap, a plant-based soap that's free from animal fats and synthetic ingredients.
+Castile soap is natural, non-toxic, biodegradable and 100% safe for pets.

 If your dog or cat drinks out of the toilet bowl, you should avoid using toxic chemicals.
 Try an experiment and add an orange drink (Tang) to keep your toilet clean!
 Pour 0.25 cup in the bowl, swish it around, and let it sit for an hour.
 The citric acid help remove hard water stains and cat generally avoid the scent of citrus.
 An alternative is to use equal parts of a vinegar and water solution to clean toilet bowls.